Skip to content

 with MosaicoClient.connect("localhost", 6726) as client:

-topic_notifications = client.list_topic_notify("my_sequence", "my_topic")
+topic_notifications = client.list_topic_notifications("my_sequence", "my_topic")

-for notify in topic_notifications:
+for notification in topic_notifications:

-print(f"Notification Type: {notify.notify_type}")
+print(f"Notification Type: {notification.type}")

-print(f"Notification Message: {notify.message}")
+print(f"Notification Message: {notification.message}")

-print(f"Notification Created: {notify.created_datetime}")
+print(f"Notification Created: {notification.created_datetime}")

-clear_topic_notify(sequence_name, topic_name)
+clear_topic_notifications(sequence_name, topic_name)

 Clears the notifications for a specific topic from the server.